How to stop farting in your sleep

 - Fizzy drinks: They release extra gases in your stomach that later travel through your gut.

-- Food intolerances: Things like lactose or fructose intolerance can lead to more gas buildup.
+- Food intolerances: Lactose or fructose intolerances can lead to more gas buildup.

 - Stress: Feeling wound up can mess with your digestion and boost bloating.

-So, no need to panic- there are everyday reasons behind farting in your sleep.
+So, there's no need to panic - there are everyday reasons that explain why you're farting in your sleep.

-Farting in your sleep is perfectly normal - it’s even a sign your digestion’s doing its thing.
+Farting in your sleep is perfectly normal - it’s even a sign your digestion is doing its thing.

-If it’s happening a lot, you can tweak your diet and habits to stop farting in your sleep.
+If it seems excessive or is making you feel uncomfortbale, you can tweak your diet and habits to help you stop farting in your sleep.

 Alternatively, message us directly via the Contact Us page.